Chris3606/GoRogue/GoRogue.Docs/articles/getting-started.md

 # Getting Started
 GoRogue is a .NET Standard library, and as such, can be used with any .NET projects running on a platform that supports .NET Standard 2.1.
 Compatible platforms include, but are not limited to, .NET Core 3.0 or higher, Mono 6.4 or higher, and .NET 5 or higher.
 Additional compatibility information for .NET Standard 2.1 can be found at Microsoft's site [here](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).

-Note that GoRogue is _not_ a full game engine on its own; it's a collection of tools, data structures, and algorithms which are helpful in creating a 2D grid-based game and can easily integrate with other frameworks.
+Note that GoRogue is _not_ a full game engine; it's a collection of tools, data structures, and algorithms which are helpful in creating a 2D grid-based game and can easily integrate with other frameworks.
 There are a number of crucial "game engine" features which GoRogue, by design, does not provide any facilities for, including rendering and playing audio.
 The intent is for you to pair GoRogue with some other framework or library which handles those aspects.
 An all-inclusive list will not be provided here; but if you're looking for suggestions, some compatible options include [SadConsole](), [MonoGame](https://www.monogame.net/), [Unity](https://unity.com/), [Godot](https://godotengine.org/), and [Stride](https://www.stride3d.net/).
 GoRogue is distributed as a NuGet package which provides targets for .NET Standard 2.1 compatible platforms, which includes the Mono, .NET, and .NET Core runtimes; so it will generally be compatible with any framework using these platforms.

 Because the library is distributed as a NuGet package, installation is straightforward.
 Instructions below outline the process for popular platforms/runtimes; however it really is as simple as "install the NuGet package" in the vast majority of circumstances.